Fire Damage Insurance Claim Denied? Here's What to Do

 5. Coverage Disputes and Exclusions

-The insurer claims the cause of loss isn't covered.
+The insurer claims the cause of loss is not covered.
 For example: the fire originated from an electrical malfunction that the insurer attributes to an excluded cause, or they argue the damage was pre-existing.
 In California, ambiguities in the policy are resolved in favor of the policyholder.
 See our guide on coverage disputes.

 6. Underinsurance / Policy Limits